Did you know you can train your marijuana plant?

 CO2 enables your plants to take in more light than usual.

 Unless you are reaching the point of the light being too much for your plants, however, adding extra CO2 into the grow room is most likely a waste of time.
+Read here you want to learn how to build your own indoor grow room!

 If you are reaching this point, CO2 will be extremely beneficial to your plant’s end yield.